nhaar/UMP/guide/guide.md

 * `virtual string[] Symbols`: (optional) An array containing all symbols you want to define for preprocessing.

-* `virtual bool UseDecompileCache`: (default true) A boolean that should be true if caching the decompiled vanilla code for improved script execution is desired.
+* `virtual bool UseDecompileCache`: (default false) A boolean that should be true if caching the decompiled vanilla code for improved script execution is desired.
+WARNING: You may want to delete the cache if you ever change your version of UMT to make sure that your code will work with everyone else and not just the specific version you are using.

 * `abstract string[] GetCodeNames (string filePath)`: This is a method you must override.
 This function will be used to tell the loader what code entries you will replace with each file.
 The argument is the (relative) path of the file, and it should return an array containing all code entries it will replace